Research & Citations

 While extensive research supports the benefits of fasting for individuals, specific studies on couples fasting together are limited.
 The CouplesFast protocol combines established fasting science with relationship psychology research and clinical observations.
 We continue to monitor emerging research and update our protocols accordingly.

+All citations include direct links to PubMed, DOI, and full-text sources where available.
 For questions about specific research or to suggest additional citations, please contact us.